pthiennhi/pthiennhi/README.md

 I have deep experience in:
 - Web Development with ReactJs, NextJs, GraphQL, TypeORM
-- UI Development with TailwindCSS, Bootstrap, Figma
+- UI Development with TailwindCSS, Bootstrap, Figma, Framer Motion
-- Databases such as Firestore, MySQL
+- Databases such as Firestore, MySQL, Postgre
 - Backend Development with NestJs

 ## 🏫 Education